richardturn/forest/README.md

     npm run build

-### Production CHanges / Additional Functionality
+### Production Changes / Additional Functionality
-If i was to do this as a production application, I would do the following additional features or changes:
+Alternatively as a production application, I would do the following additional features or changes:

 #### New table structure
-When working with the data, I would have parse and store the data into multiple tables:
+When working with the data, I would have parsed and stored the data into multiple tables:

-    * Forests - This will be all the forest information.
+* Forests - This would store all forest information, and would have a foreign key linking to the unit that maintains the forest.
-    * Fire - Which will be all the fire information with the forest id
+* Fire - This would store all fire information, it would have a foreign key linking to the forest ID.
-    * Unit - Which will be all Agency Units
+* Agency - This would be all agency information.
-    * Agency - All information on the Agencys
+* Unit - This would be all units, and would have a foreign key linking to the agency table.

 The above will allow me to create individual models for the data, and then link them together using relationships.
 This should allow us to optimise the speed.

 For example, the above would mean the index would become